cliffparnitzky/BackendMultiEditAssistant/README.md

-Contao BackendMultiEditAssistent Extension
+Contao BackendMultiEditAssistant Extension
 ==========================================

-Provides an assistent to improove filling the fields in multi edit mode.
+Provides an assistant to improove filling the fields in multi edit mode.

 **!!!
 PROOF OF CONCEPT !!!**